tommcgurl/brewbook-ionic/README.md

 - [Firebase](https://www.firebase.com/) as the a backend with [AngularFire](https://www.firebase.com/docs/web/libraries/angular/).
 - [ng-Cordova](http://ngcordova.com/) for any hardware interactions such as the camera.

+####Note
+I use [Genymotion](https://www.genymotion.com/#!/) to test on android as apposed to the regular android emulator.
+It's fast to boot up, and super easy to use.
+You can have the emulated device use your computer's camera as it's own.

 ####The App
 The App containts the basic CRUD functionality with regards to beers.
 The user should be able to